Autignem/aDF/README.md

 #### Step-by-Step Update Guide:
 1. **Exit WoW completely** (to desktop, not just `/reload`)
-2. Navigate to your WTF folder:
+2. Navigate to your WTF folder: <br>
 World of Warcraft/Turtle WoW/WTF/Account/[YOUR_ACCOUNT]/SavedVariables/
 3. Delete **ONLY** these 2 files:
 - `aDF.lua`